Friday, October 28, 2016

 And in the colonias a few blocks south of our house, but before you get to the double ‘highway’ at the Salinas Grande, is Bofitos.
 It’s a great neighbourhood location to get simple, yummy food.

-Another big change – Donosusa the grocery store near the tennis courts had done a huge remodel.
+Another big change is that Donosusa, the grocery store near the tennis courts, has done a huge remodel.
 Double in size, new shelving, brighter lights, and a touch of air conditioning.
-Good pricing for basic packaged goods, detergents, paper products with a small deli-meat counter, and a cold beer fridge.
+Good pricing for basic packaged goods, detergents, paper products, with a small deli counter, and a cold beer fridge.

 There’s probably more, but those are the ones that we’ve noticed.